How to Apply

 The admissions application for September 2019 entry will open October 9, 2018.
-The deadline for both domestic and international applicants is December 15, 2018.
+The deadline for both domestic and international applicants has been extended to December 17, 2018.
 Note that we have only one admissions round annually.

 Note that the emphasis of our graduate programs is doctoral level research.
 We no longer offer the Collaborative MSc degree program.
 The default point of entry for an applicant with a qualifying bachelor’s degree is the direct-entry PhD degree program.

 The Department of Astronomy and Astrophysics offers dynamic and competitive doctoral programs which emphasize research.
 Students in our direct-entry PhD are immediately engaged in research in the first year of the program through two consecutive research projects, each under the supervision of a different faculty member.